ProjectMoon/matrix-dicebot/README.md

 * Rolling arbitrary dice expressions (e.g. 1d4, 1d20+5, 1d8+1d6, etc).
 * Rolling dice pools for the Chronicles of Darkness 2E Storytelling System.
+* Rolling dice for the Call of Cthulhu system.
 * Works in encrypted or unencrypted Matrix rooms.
 * Storing variables created by the user.